Effect-TS/schema/docs/modules/ParseResult.ts.md

 The `Key` variant of the `ParseError` type represents an error that occurs when a key in an object is invalid.
 This error typically occurs when the `actual` value is not a valid key type (e.g. a string or number) or when the key is not present in the object being decoded.
 In either case, the `key` field of the error will contain the invalid key value.
-This error is typically used in combination with the `Unexpected` error, which indicates that an unexpected key was found in the object being decoded.
+This error is typically used in combination with the `Excess` error, which indicates that an unexpected key was found in the object being decoded.

 **Signature**